-Further strong rises in business activity seen throughout the UK in June.
+Further broad-based decline in business activity in November

 The PMI Business Activity Index is the first fact-based indicator of regional economic health published each month, tracking the monthly change in the output of goods and services across the private sector.
 A reading above 50 signals growth, and the further above the 50 level the faster the expansion signalled.